-Coaches and other volunteers - if you need a DBS please ask your Club Welfare Officer (CWO) to email you the invitation to complete one, or contact: email@example.com
+Coaches and other volunteers - if you need a DBS please ask your Club Safeguarding Officer (CSO) to email you the invitation to complete one, or contact: email@example.com

 Roles which are NOT eligible for Vetting checks